-The term 'Leasehold Estate' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Leasehold Estate' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Leasehold Estate relates to an official and legal interest that permits a company or individuals to assume temporary ownership of the land of another individual or company.
 They are able to use this land for business purposes, agricultural applications, or even as a dwelling.
 Property could include timber land, mineral land, oil land, farm land, or business and/or residence property.
 With such leasehold estates, landlords possess the title of the property at the same time as the tenant holds the rights to utilize said property.
 These estates range wildly in the format for the agreement and how it is set up, the amount of time the status exists, and the kind of property which is being leased.

 A Leasehold Estate can be established orally or as a written agreement.
 Those agreements which are intended to endure over a year might have to be composed in a written document per the laws of the relevant state which has jurisdiction.
 These agreements provide either explicit or implicit permission for all the receiving end parties, who are called the lessees, to assume control of the said property of the other party, who is referred to as the lessor.